top of page

 Alyssa

-Licensed Veterinary Technician, LEAD Technician
+Licensed Veterinary Nurse, Lead Technician

 Alyssa is our extraordinary licensed veterinary technician.